Alucarrd/nodejs-todo-api/readme.txt

 .keep is used to prevent inconsistency between different operating systems. because if a folder is empty, it will nto be commited to repository

+---

+to remove a file from staged list,

+git reset HEAD path/filename

+---

+Once you commit, you can amend if you made some change and wants to push toeghter:

+git commit --amend -am "my msg"